fl3a/drush_nagios/README.md

 ## check-updates

-Checks for pending updates including Drupal (core), modules and themes.
+Checks for pending updates including Drupal (core), modules and themes grouped by type/serverity of update followed by the corresonding modules.

+This command has an option to ignore projects.

 ## check-db-updates

 Checks for pending database updates.

+You may ignore

+## check-drupal

+Check the Drupal Status report (requirements) items and their serverity, such as:
+- module updates
+- last run of cron
+- database schema
+- files directory writability
+- access to update.php
+- files directory protection via .htaccess
+- contribs that implements hook_requirements()

 ## Installation